 Regardless of whether you choose to visit San Sebastian or Bilbao, there really is no bad choice.
 Both of these Basque cities make excellent destinations and have so much to offer visitors.

-Are you trying to choose between San Sebastian and Bilbao?
-Have any questions about either city?
+Are you trying to choose which Basque city to visit?
+Have any questions?
 Let us know in the comments!

 Very very helpful.
 Wondering if you have any restaurant recommendations.
 We will be celebrating my birthday on one of our evenings in San Sebastián and are searching for something interesting.
 We don’t like super fancy or stuffy places but love local fish.
 We like a less formal place but something with a star.
 Maybe something on the water but our trip is not until October so it could be too cold to sit outside.
 No loud music but a cool looking place that is trendy and fun.
 We are older so not something that is only young people!
 Again, I totally enjoyed your blog!
 Thank you SO much!
 Gloria